 “The role of the artist is to make revolution irresistible.”– Toni Cade Bambara

-The Artivist Network organized a permanent artspace at the movement convergence center in central Madrid to support local youth, diaspora and international groups in creating that led to successfully executing dozens of actions inside the conference center using creative tactics as well as painting the 12 meter illuminated lead banner for the evening-time march.
-Artivists-in-Residence members carried out a choregoraphed sound-swarm and executed giant size street wheat-paste murals.
+The Artivist Network organized a permanent artspace at the movement convergence center in central Madrid to support local youth, diaspora and international groups in the context of the COP25 UNFCCC summit in Madrid, Spain.
+The Artivists Network supported the creation and execution dozens of actions inside the conference center using creative tactics as well as painting the 12 meter illuminated lead banner for the evening-time march, which would become the largest climate march to date.
+Artivists-in-Residence members carried out a choregoraphed sound-swarm and executed large-scale wheat-paste murals.

 The Artivist Network visited the permanent indigenous camp in Imidir, Morocco, that had successfully occupied a water pipeline that was illegally stealing water from their community.
 During an extended visit, we painted a mural with a camp resident and led a stencil workshop that allowed water defenders to paint directly on the water pipeline and water tower they were protesting.

-Mass art organizing space at Le Jardin d’Alice in Paris to prepare for the D12 mass civil disobedience, Climate Games, as well as actions inside and outside the UN conference center.
+Along with local art collectives and international networks, the Artivist Network ran a mass art organizing space at Le Jardin d’Alice for over two weeks during the COP21 UN Climate Summit in Paris, France.
+The highly used space with regular international meetings, an active people’s kitchen, workshops, rehearsals and art-builds to prepare for the D12 mass civil disobedience, Climate Games, as well as actions inside and outside the UN conference center.

 Other ArtSpaces include: The Climate Games 2015 (Amsterdam, Netherlands), Earth First Camp (2015, 2016.
 UK), Rolling Restance Camp (2017, UK), BaseCamp (2018, UK), Maleta Art Space (2019, Chile), Ende Gelande (Germany), TTIP-CETA Game Over (Brussels, Belgium), Bali World Beyond Banks ArtSpace (Bali, Indonesia), Limity Jsme My (Czech Republic), Obódz Dla Klimatu (Poland), Austrian Climate Camp (Austria), COP15 (w/ YOUNGO, Copenhagen), COP16 (w/ YOUNGO, Cancun), COP17 (Durban), COP20 (w/ Tierra Activa, Peru), 8M Woman’s Strike (w/ Arts Can Battlo, Barcelona), Fridays for Future (Barcelona), Fridays for Future (Budapest), Fridays for Future (Malaysia), Powershift Conferences (2007, 2009, 2011.
 USA) and more…